bhoga08/bhoga08/README.md

 - 👋 Hi, I’m @bhoga08
 - 👀 I’m interested in ... cyber security
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... python and javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... insta bhogal_08
 - 😄 Pronouns: ...